-The nurturing of both new and existing businesses plays an equally important role in Rotorua’s economy – that’s according to a new report by economist Benje Patterson commissioned by Rotorua Economic Development (RED).
+The nurturing of both new and existing businesses plays an equally important role in the Rotorua economy – that’s according to a new report by economist Benje Patterson commissioned by Destination Rotorua.

 While new businesses have generated a steady stream of jobs in Rotorua over the last 15 years, the report shows that those economic gains can be eroded if existing businesses are shrinking at the same time.
 Since 2005, there have been four years where the total number of people employed within Rotorua businesses fell.

-RED chief executive Michelle Templer said that RED funded the report to help identify where the organisation’s resources should be focused to support economic growth.
+Destination Rotorua chief executive Michelle Templer said that Destination Rotorua funded the report to help identify where the organisation’s resources should be focused to support economic growth.

-“There’s an accepted rationale that new businesses have the biggest impact on job creation and therefore community wellbeing,” she says.
+“There’s an accepted rationale that new businesses have the biggest impact on job creation and therefore community wellbeing,” she said.

-“Part of our role is encouraging the development of essential infrastructure and providing information and support to help businesses become more resilient and entrepreneurial over the long term.”
+“Part of our role at Destination Rotorua is encouraging the development of essential infrastructure and providing information and support to help businesses become more resilient and entrepreneurial over the long term.”

-“Arts and recreation services, which is driven by both community and tourism-related recreational pursuits, was a key contributor to job growth over the past five years, with growth evenly spread over new and existing businesses,” said Templer.
+“Arts and recreation services, which is driven by both community and tourism-related recreational pursuits, was a key contributor to job growth over the past five years, with growth evenly spread across new and existing businesses,” Michelle said.

-The report relies on data stretching from 2005 to 2019 and was presented to a group of local business leaders on Friday.
-Key findings include:
+The report relies on data encompassing 2005 to 2019 and was presented to a group of local business leaders on Friday.

 - The number of businesses in Rotorua has recovered from the 2013 trough of 6,936 and is now back to levels that persisted immediately prior to when the Global Financial Crisis hit in 2008.